nathanchere/.ncx/README.md

 * Excercism key from http://www.exercism.io/account/key
 * Git user/pass for Github for uploading SSH public key

+Issues:

+* if config already exists (e.g. atom creates own on install), what to do?
+* --force flag for above?

 ### Summary

 * Display manager: LightDM